 CHICAGO — Conagra Brands, Inc. on Oct.
 9 filed a prospectus with the U.S. Securities and Exchange Commission detailing a public offering of 16,312,057 shares of its common stock on the New York Stock Exchange at an offering price of $35.25 per share.
-Conagra said it expects to receive net proceeds of $556 million from the offering, with proceeds to be used to finance its pending acquisition of Pinnacle Foods, Inc.
+Conagra said it expects to receive net proceeds of $556 million from the offering, to be used to finance its pending acquisition of Pinnacle Foods, Inc.

 In its S.E.C. filing, Conagra said Sean M. Connolly, the company’s chief executive officer, will purchase approximately $500,000 in Conagra stock as part of the offering, while David S. Marberger, executive vice-president and chief financial officer, is set to purchase approximately $100,000.
 Other members of Conagra’s management and board of directors are purchasing approximately $300,000 of the company’s common stock, Conagra said.